Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 === Sequence variables

 Sequence variables are shared among all the theLanguage programs of a given line (the line in which they are declared).
-They cannot be seen by programs associated to steps from other sequences.
+They cannot be seen by programs associated to frames from other sequences.

-=== Step variables
+=== Frame variables

-Step variables are shared among all the instances of the theLanguage program in which they are declared but are not seen by other programs.
+Frame variables are shared among all the instances of the theLanguage program in which they are declared but are not seen by other programs.

 === Instance variables